China certifies COMAC to mass produce ARJ-21 regional jets - Xinhua

-BEIJING Commercial Aircraft Corp of China Ltd (COMAC) [CMAFC.UL] has received approval to begin mass production of its ARJ-21 jet, the official Xinhua News Agency reported on its social media account on Sunday.
+BEIJING (Reuters) - Commercial Aircraft Corp of China Ltd (COMAC) [CMAFC.UL] has received approval to begin mass production of its ARJ-21 jet, the official Xinhua News Agency reported on its social media account on Sunday.

 The state-owned plane maker received a production certificate from the Civil Aviation Administration of China (CAAC), the news agency said.